Njihia413/argus-ai-secure-poc/frontend/memory-bank/activeContext.md

     *   Simplified search/filtering in data tables with appropriate input sizing.
     *   Clear confirmation steps for critical actions, with consistent dialog styling.
     *   Relevance of displayed columns in data tables.
+    *   Standardized placement of filter controls within data tables using the `toolbar` prop.
+    *   Consistent pagination for data tables.

 3. Integration Points
     *   Backend API integration for account management.